KachiAlex/real-estate-marketplace/MOBILE_APP_COMPLETE_SUMMARY.md

 ## ðŸŽ‰ Successfully Built

-The Property Ark Android mobile app has been **fully created and configured**.
+The PropertyArk Android mobile app has been **fully created and configured**.
 All core features are implemented and working.

 ## ðŸ“± What Was Delivered